go-orb/plugins/README.md

 ### go.mod replacements

-When you work on packages that require changes in other plugins or changes on the core you will need:
+When you work on packages that require changes in the core you will need:

 ```bash
 go-task mod-replace